Abandoned & Little-Known Airfields:

 The earliest aeronautical chart depiction of the Jefferson County Airport which has been located

-was on the 1976 Pittsburgh Local Aeronautical Chart (courtesy of Mike Keefe),
+was on the 1976 Pittsburgh Local Aeronautical Chart (courtesy of Mike Keefe), which depicted it as having a single 3,500' paved runway.

 Jefferson County Airport was reportedly located on a former coal mine.